 Articles

-Lions Watch Posted over 11 years ago
+Lions Watch Posted about 12 years ago

 The Lions’ selectors, all two of them at the moment with only Andy Irvine, the manager, and the head coach Warren Gatland having been appointed for next year’s tour to Australia, will be paying particular attention to the return of the Heineken Cup to Cardiff Arms Park on Sunday.